Johanna Kootz: Work

 Since the early 1970s, Johanna Kootz was instrumental in introducing women's issues into teaching and research at the FU.
 At that time, the opportunities for women to pursue science as a profession were limited and there were hardly any German-language publications dealing with equal rights for women.
 From the early 1970s, female students and lecturers protested against the underrepresentation of women in research and teaching and androcentrism in science.
 The first seminars for women's studies - then called "women's seminars" - were held at the Free University of Berlin in sociology and political science.
-Together with the sociologists Ulla Bock and Elisabeth Böhmer, Johanna Kootz was part of the planning group of the Central Institution for the Promotion of Women's Studies and Women's Research at Freie Universität Berlin (since 2000: Central Institution for the Promotion of Women's and Gender Studies, ZEFG), almost at the same time as the activities at University of Bielefeld, these were the first institutions in West Germany to promote "women-specific research" (as it was called at the time) and young female academics.
+Together with the sociologists Ulla Bock and Elisabeth Böhmer, Johanna Kootz was part of the planning group of the Central Institution for the Promotion of Women's Studies and Women's Research at Freie Universität Berlin (since 2000: Central Institution for the Promotion of Women's and Gender Studies, ZEFG), almost at the same time as the activities at Bielefeld University, these were the first institutions in West Germany to promote "women-specific research" (as it was called at the time) and young female academics.
 In 1981, she took over the management of the Center for Women's Studies as a research assistant.

 In order to make the work and history of women visible, Johanna Kootz built up a library on women's and gender studies at the FU, which today comprises more than 6,200 volumes and 20 current journals and periodicals.
 She also initiated the documentation of women's research-related theses and qualifications at the FU Berlin since 1979 and the development of the database Habilitierte Frauen in Deutschland seit 1970.
 She was also one of the initiators of the Rhoda-Erdmann Program, which offers further training for women working in academia during their qualification phase.